aurowallet/docs/reference/api-reference/methods/mina_sendpayment.md

   readonly to: string
   // amount is the send amount , with decimal. like 1.1 MINA readonly amount: number
-  // option. custom fee. auro also provide advance to change fee readonly fee?: number
+  // option. custom fee.
+Auro Wallet also provide advance to change fee readonly fee?: number
   // option. custome memo.
   readonly memo?:string